chenlinear/chenlinear/README.md

 ### Hi there 😺

 My name is Chen Li (李琛).
 I'm conducting research on neutrinos, the [fantastic](https://www.nature.com/articles/d41586-024-02074-5) particles originating from ultra-high-energy cosmic sources.
-More specifically, I am working on developing Machine Learning models that reconstruct neutrino events for further analysis.

-Please don't hesitate to contact me: [ChenLi2049@outlook.com](mailto:ChenLi2049@outlook.com)
+Please don't hesitate to contact me: [chenli@icecube.wisc.edu](mailto:chenli@icecube.wisc.edu)

 <!--
 **ChenLi2049/ChenLi2049** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.